-- Houses that are subject to any pending foreclosure actions or actions to enforce liens.
+- Houses that are subject to foreclosure actions or to actions to enforce liens.

 Due to weather, volunteer availability and unforeseen problems that may arise, work that is planned to be done is tentative.
 These factors may affect the actual work that is able to be completed.
 The House Captain (or project leader) will decide what work can and cannot be done on the day of work.